 Everybody belongs to one of the 12 Chinese zodiac signs and a 12-year cycle according to the year in which they were born.
 One of the five elements is associated with each of the Chinese zodiac signs and 12-year cycles.

 Chinese astrology asserts that personality and luck are determined by both zodiac sign (element) and 12-year cycle element, while life force (or qi) is determined by birth date and time.
-Use the tool on the left to find your Chinese zodiac sign and element.
+Use the zodiac calculator to find your Chinese zodiac sign and element.

 The Fixed Elements of Each Chinese Zodiac Sign